jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ![](images/1.%20Commands%20Main%20Concepts.031.png)

 << already covered >>
-A clause `will never` redirect its definition or object to another command.
+A clause `might never` redirect its definition or object to another command.
 << broader perspective >>
 Clauses `can` have parameters, `just like` command definitions: